fariddinar/nilm-dataset/README.md

-# A High-Frequency Dataset for Non-Intrusive Load Monitoring
+# Capturing High-Frequency Harmonic Signatures for NILM: Building a Dataset for Load Disaggregation

 This repository accompanies the paper:

-**"A High-Frequency Dataset for Non-Intrusive Load Monitoring"** Farid Dinar,..., Université de Toulon, France, Journal Name, 2025...
+**"Capturing High-Frequency Harmonic Signatures for NILM: Building a Dataset for Load Disaggregation"** Dinar, F.; Paris, S.; Busvelle, É. Capturing High-Frequency Harmonic Signatures for NILM: Building a Dataset for Load Disaggregation.
+2025

 ---